West Highland Way Packing List

 • Hiking sticks/Walking poles (my heroes)

-• Torch and batteries (used once to get to hostel in Glencoe from pub).
+• Torch and batteries (used once to get to the hostel in Glencoe from pub).

 • 1 x day bag cover like the Osprey US / UK to protect belongings from the rain.